yuri-spizhovyi-mit/housing-insights-risk-dashboard/README.md

 ![MinIO](https://img.shields.io/badge/MinIO-Storage-orange?logo=minio&logoColor=white)
 ![Docker](https://img.shields.io/badge/Docker-Compose-blue?logo=docker&logoColor=white)

-> _“In theory, theory and practice are the same.
-In practice, they are not.”_
-> — Albert Einstein

 Predicting the housing market has been attempted many times — and most models have failed.
-This project takes another step forward, leveraging **up-to-date AI/ML technologies** with a clear and pragmatic design, built in just three months as an MVP.
+This project takes another step forward, leveraging **modern AI/ML technologies** with a clear and pragmatic design, built in just three months as an MVP.
 We approach it with both scientific rigor and a hopeful outlook for success.

 ---